KimmoKAhola/The-IoT-Temperature-Observer/README.md

 while True:
     # read temperature from the temp sensor
     value = temp_sensor.read_temperature()
+    # Here you could add a trigger to notify yourself
+    # if value > 30:
+    #       send_message(YOUR_CHAT_ID, "The temperature is over 30 degrees.
+Drink some water!")

     # read temperature and humidity from the DHT 11 sensor
     dht_val_1, dht_val_2 = dht_sensor.read_values()

     # send data to the dashboard
     save.sendData(DEVICE_LABEL, VARIABLE_LABEL, value)